-All available logbook information was finalized on 1 November 2022 in order to provide adequate time for analysis and modeling.
-As is the case in all years, commercial fishery WPUE for 2022 remains incomplete.
+All available logbook information was finalized on 6 November 2023 in order to provide adequate time for analysis and modeling.
+As is the case in all years, commercial fishery WPUE for 2023 remains incomplete.
 The final verified record of logbooks (available approximately 10-12 months after the end of the annual fishing season) differ from the preliminary data available for the stock assessment each year.
 Differences in the final data set reflect 1) the inclusion of logbooks that were not collected directly in the ports during the year of fishing (and were subsequently mailed in to the IPHC, or collected during the following fishing season), and 2) logbooks that had been collected, but were not available for analysis (the fishing season extends beyond the cutoff date for the stock assessment data).
 In previous years, these changes have generally led to a reduction in the index from preliminary values.
 Because the data are always incomplete at the time of the assessment, the variance of the terminal year of the WPUE series is inflated for use in the stock assessment by a factor of two.
 Based on review by the IPHC's Scientific Review Board (SRB), a bias correction for each Regulatory Area was developed using a summary of the effect of each annual revision starting in 2012.
 By calculating the average revision to the terminal year's value, a prediction of the corrected trend is provided along with the currently observed trend.

-Uncorrected commercial fishery WPUE in 2020 decreased by 15% from 2021 at the coastwide level (Figure 34).
-Applying the bias correction resulted in a projected 18% decrease from 2021 to 2022.
+Uncorrected coastwide commercial fishery WPUE in 2023 decreased by 10% from 2022 (Figure 34).
+Applying the bias correction resulted in a projected 12% decrease from 2022 to 2023.
 Separate tribal and non-tribal commercial fishery trends are reported for IPHC Regulatory Area 2A and time-series by gear type (snap and fixed-hook) for most other IPHC Regulatory Areas (Figure 35).
 A notable difference in scale reflects the historically lower catch-per-effort estimated for snap compared to fixed-hook longline gear.
 This difference may reflect individual fishing practices among fishermen, spatial patterns, and other differences among the gears.
 It is also consistent with recent gear-calibration experiments conducted as part of the FISS (IPHC-2022-AM098-07).
-Regardless, the general trend of the time series for the two gear types within most IPHC Regulatory Areas is similar; however the annual trends differ considerably within individual IPHC Regulatory Areas.
+Regardless, the general trend of the time series for the two gear types within most IPHC Regulatory Areas is similar; however, the annual trends differ considerably within individual IPHC Regulatory Areas.

 FIGURE 34.
-Trends in commercial fishery WPUE by IPHC Regulatory Area, 1984-2022.
-Percentages reported below the IPHC Regulatory Area label indicate the uncorrected change from 2020 to 2022 (see text above).
-The bias corrected "Total" percentage is 18% based on incomplete logbooks for 2022.
+Trends in commercial fishery WPUE by IPHC Regulatory Area, 1984-2023.
+Percentages reported below the IPHC Regulatory Area label indicate the uncorrected change from 2022 to 2023 (see text above).
+The bias corrected "Total" percentage is -12% based on incomplete logbooks for 2023.
 Vertical lines indicate approximate 95% confidence intervals.

 FIGURE 35.
-Trends in commercial fishery WPUE by IPHC Regulatory Area and gear, sector or area, 1984-2022.
-Percentages reported below the IPHC Regulatory Area label indicate the uncorrected change from 2020 to 2022 (see text above).
+Trends in commercial fishery WPUE by IPHC Regulatory Area and gear, sector or area, 1984-2023.
+Percentages reported below the IPHC Regulatory Area label indicate the uncorrected change from 2022 to 2023 (see text above).
 In IPHC Regulatory Area 2A "t" denotes tribal and "nt" denotes non-tribal fisheries.
 In IPHC Regulatory Areas 2B-4B "fh" denotes fixed-hook gear and "sn" denotes snap gear.
 Vertical lines indicate approximate 95% confidence intervals.